t3nn3t/GPT_MAZE_API/README.md

 This script will run a maze-solving test using the OpenAI GPT-3.5 0125 model and provide its performance metrics

 ## Adding Your Own Models

+### Connecting the Model
+First, create a function within the `Response_handler.py` class.

+The function needs the following arguments:

+`post_prompt`: String, the prompt used to query the model `examples`: String, any few shot examples that will be added to the prompt `self_refine`: Boolean, whether Self Refine technique should be used `debug`: Boolean, whether inputs/outputs should be printed to terminal

+The function should return a string of the raw text response of the model.